 Due to accreditation and approvals, BSN program degree graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) developed by the National Council of State Boards of Nursing (NCSBN) for licensure as a Registered Nurse (RN).
 However, the college does not guarantee that graduates will pass NCLEX-RN® and become licensed as an RN.
-Graduates are eligible to sit for the NCLEX-RN® after they have completed the BSN program of study, their degree is conferred and they are given State Board of Nursing approval.
+Graduates are eligible to apply and may be able to sit for the NCLEX-RN® after they have completed the BSN program of study, their degree is conferred and they are given State Board of Nursing approval.